Kajang Line: Initial LRT proposal

-In September 2008, Executive Director of SPNB said that a 5.9 km section of the line in central Kuala Lumpur will be underground, serving 5 stations.
+In September 2008, executive director of SPNB said that a 5.9 km section of the line in central Kuala Lumpur will be underground, serving 5 stations.
 However, the locations of underground stations were not announced.
 It was during this time that the line was said to be 42 km with 32 stations in total, which would serve areas of Bandar Utama, Bangsar, KL Sentral, Bukit Bintang, Bandar Tasik Selatan and Cheras.
-The line was being considered for as a Mass Rapid Transit (MRT) system after taking into consideration the catchment area serving a population of 878,000.
-It was also reported that the detailed design stage for the line would commence in the second quarter of 2009 and the opening date is expected to be in 2014.
+The line was being considered for conversion to a Mass Rapid Transit (MRT) system after taking into consideration the catchment area serving a population of 878,000.
+It was also reported that the detailed design stage for the line would commence in the second quarter of 2009 and the opening date was expected to be in 2014.

 New alignment and conversion to MRT

-On 14 September 2009, SPNB managing director Datuk Idrose Mohamed was reported as saying that the new line could end up longer than the earlier announced alignment although he did not offer any further details.
+On 14 September 2009, SPNB managing director Idrose Mohamed was reported as saying that the new line could end up longer than the earlier announced alignment although he did not offer any further details.
 A public display of the alignment was launched a day after the announcement.
-SPNB has raised the necessary funds from Islamic investments of RM2 billion and hopes to gain approval from the Ministry of Transport to call out for tenders.
+SPNB was reported to have raised the necessary funds from Islamic investments of RM2 billion and hopes to gain approval from the Ministry of Transport to call out for tenders.
 In April 2010, a proposal to extend the line by 16 km was being studied by the government.
-The proposal includes extensions from Kota Damansara to Sungai Buloh (additional 3 km) and from Cheras to Kajang (additional 9 km).
-This is to provide convenient interchanges to the existing Keretapi Tanah Melayu (KTM) stations at Sungai Buloh and Kajang, as well as supporting the upcoming development of some 3000 acre land in Sungai Buloh.
+The proposal included extensions from Kota Damansara to Sungai Buloh (additional 3 km) and from Cheras to Kajang (additional 9 km).
+This was intended to provide convenient interchanges to the existing Keretapi Tanah Melayu (KTM) stations at Sungai Buloh and Kajang, as well as to support the upcoming development of land 3,000-acres (1,200 ha) of land in Sungai Buloh.
 An additional branch line from Damansara Utama to Kelana Jaya (additional 4 km) aimed to relieve congestion on the LDP Highway was also being studied, bringing the total length of the line to 59 km.